Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Mianzhu offers a generally affordable cost of life compared to major international cities.

-Secure comprehensive travel insurance covering medical emergencies, trip disruptions, and lost luggage.
+Secure comprehensive travel insurance covering medical emergencies, trip disruptions, plus lost bags.

 Carry a small amount of emergency cash in a distinct secure location.